Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

-{\vnoise} is the average velocity in each pixel as defined in Equation~\ref{equ:vave}.
-We note at this point that in its current form, Equation~\ref{equ:chi2} is going to a biased estimator; the \chisq distribution is correct for data with Gaussian errors; however, as shown in Expression~\ref{equ:cond_dist_true_inferr} our inferred distances $d$ are drawn from a skewed, lognormal distribution which is subsequently propagated into the observed velocity field \vnoise.
-We can, however, introduce a corrective term into the likelihood to account for the mean offset caused by this error distribution.
-Recall that for each object $i$ we have defined an inferred distance $d_i$ and a true distance $r_i$ which were then converted into effective redshifts \zcos$_{,i}$ and \zobs$_{,i}$ as $H_o d_i/c$ and $H_0 r_i/c$, respectively.
-Thus for a given slice in redshift we define a correction \acorr as

-Figure~\ref{fig:acorr} shows how \acorr for the $0.08 < z< 0.18$ simulated cube varies with redshift.
-We compute \acorr by generating 100 different catalogues of observed distances and computing the $\langle z_{\rm obs}-z_{\rm cos} \rangle |_{z_{\rm obs}}$ and dispersion on this for each realisation.
-The red line shows the least squares fit to the realisations.
-With the inclusion of the corrective term \acorr the log likelihood term is given by:
+We note that in its current form, Equation~\ref{equ:chi2} is inadequate: the \chisq distribution is correct for data with Gaussian errors; however, as shown in Expression~\ref{equ:cond_dist_true_inferr} our inferred distances $d$ are drawn from a lognormal distribution which is subsequently propagated into the observed velocity field \vnoise.
+Since there are many galaxies in each map pixel, the error on the mean velocity in the pixel will be Gaussian, but the lognormal distribution for each galaxy introduces an offset in the mean velocity.
+We therefore introduce a correction to account for this mean offset.
+Recall that for each object $i$ we have defined an inferred distance $d_i$ and a true distance $r_i$ which are then converted into effective redshifts \zcos$_{,i}$ and \zobs$_{,i}$ as $H_o d_i/c$ and $H_0 r_i/c$, respectively.
+We compute \acorr by generating 100 different catalogues of observed distances, and computing $\langle z_{\rm obs}-z_{\rm cos} \rangle |_{z_{\rm obs}}$ and the dispersion on this for each realisation.
+Then we have as our corrected likelihood term

+The success of this approximation will be demonstrated in our results section \S~\ref{sec:results} below.
 Having obtained a form for the likelihood, we now turn to the prior terms.